GoKul-GoKul/Furniture-Sales-Analysis/README.md

 The report is designed with a logical flow, guiding the user from a macro-overview down to granular diagnostics.

 1. **Executive Summary (The Command Center):** Provides a high-level snapshot of business health.
 Houses core KPI cards (Revenue, Profit, Loss, Total Orders) alongside overarching trend lines.
 Designed to answer "How are we doing right now?" within 5 seconds.
 2. **Regional & Category Diagnostics (The Drill-Down):** Breaks down high-level metrics by Geography and Product Segment.
-Utilizes matrix visuals and clustered bar charts for cross-filtering (e.g., clicking the 'West' region to reveal the exact profit margins of Bookcases in that area).
+Utilizes matrix visuals and clustered bar charts for cross-filtering, paired with an interactive, toggleable slicer panel built using bookmarks to save screen real estate.
 3. **DAX & Measure Dictionary (For Technical Review):** A dedicated view showcasing the complex measure logic driving the dashboard, demonstrating my ability to write optimized DAX code for enterprise scenarios.

 ## 🧮 Advanced DAX Engine (Technical Showcase)